XraySpectroscopy/xafsorg/docs/tutorials.rst

     `Publisher <https://www.cambridge.org/us/academic/subjects/physics/condensed-matter-physics-nanoscience-and-mesoscopic-physics/introduction-xafs-practical-guide-x-ray-absorption-fine-structure-spectroscopy?format=HB>`__ |cdot|
     `Amazon <https://www.amazon.com/Introduction-XAFS-Practical-Absorption-Spectroscopy/dp/052176775X>`__.

-  * *XAFS for Everyone*, Scott Calvin Calvin, CRC Press, 2013.
+  * *XAFS for Everyone*, Scott Calvin, CRC Press, 2013.
 An amazing addition to the scientific literature, this book combines a rigorous yet practical guide to XAFS with a conversational tone and graphics that asks and then answers all manner of questions about XAFS.